KhronosGroup/SPIRV-Registry/README.md

 - Issue tracking for all SPIR-V specifications
 - Pull requests to add new SPIR-V extensions

+## Publishing new extension

+To publish a new extension, please create a pull request which includes:

+- The extension document in the asciidoc format named following the `SPV_<vendor>_<name>.asciidoc` pattern.
+The document should be placed in the `extension/<vendor>` folder.
+- README.md update with the link to the new extension once published

+To publish a non-semantic extended instruction set,

+- The instruction set in the asciidoc format named following the `NonSemantic.<name>.asciidoc` pattern.
+The document should be placed in the `nonsemantic` folder.
+- README.md update with the link to the new extension once published

+Please see [BUILD.md](BUILD.md) for instructions to create an HTML specification for this repo.

+Note: we no longer push the HTML along side the extension.

 ## Extension Specifications

 ### KHR Extensions (Khronos)